erunyon/erikrunyon.com/source/about/index.md

 ---
 # About

-I am a full-time web developer with University Communications at the [University of Notre Dame](http://www.nd.edu).
+I am the Director of Web Communications and a web developer with University Communications at the [University of Notre Dame](http://www.nd.edu).
 My days are spent with my acronym laden friends HTML, CSS, JS, Ruby/Rails and PHP.
 My evenings are spent with my wonderful wife, three kids and two vomit-happy cats.

 ## Upcoming Presentations